pypi/warehouse/docs/api-reference/index.rst

 /packages     Serve up a package file
-/mirrors      Page listing legacy mirrors (not to be retained) /serversig    Legacy mirroring support (no-one uses it: not to be retained) /raw-packages nginx specific hackery (not to be retained) /stats        Web stats.
+/mirrors      Page listing legacy mirrors (not to be retained) /serversig    Legacy mirroring support (no-one uses it: not to be retained) /raw-packages nginx implementation specific hackery (entirely internal; not to
+              be retained)
+/stats        Web stats.
 Whatever.
 Probably dead.
 /local-stats  Package download stats.
 All the legacy mirrors have this.
 /static       Static files (CSS, images) in support of the web interface.